 kids stop hitting us and start crying.

-10. Acknowledging her anger will help her calm down a bit.
+13. Acknowledging her anger will help her calm down a bit.
 Then help her get under the anger by softening yourself.
 If you can really

 feel compassion for this struggling young person, she'll feel it and respond.
 Don't analyze, just empathize.
 "You really wanted that; I'm so sorry, Sweetie."
 Once

 you recognize the feelings under the anger, she will probably pause and stop lashing out.
 You'll see some vulnerability or even tears.
 You can help

 our loving compassion meets her wound, that's when she collapses into our arms for a good cry.
 And all those upset feelings evaporate.

-Wait until after the emotional closure, and then keep it simple.
+Wait until after the emotional closure, when you're re-connected, and then keep it simple.
 Recognize that part of her wants to make a better choice next

 "When we get really angry, like you were angry at your sister, we forget how much we love the other person.
 They look like they're our enemy.
 Right?
 You were so very mad at her.
 We all get mad like that and when we are very mad, we feel like hitting.
 But if we do, later we're sorry that we hurt someone.
 We wish we could have used our words.
-What could you have said or done, instead of hitting?"
+I understand why you were so angry.
+Angry is okay but hitting is never okay.
+We can always tell the other person what we feel and what we need, without attacking them.
+I wonder what else you could you have said or done, instead of hitting?"

 Accepting emotions like this is the beginning of resilience.
 Gradually, your child will internalize the ability to weather disappointment, and learn that he

 You'll have taught him how to manage his emotions.
 And you'll have strengthened, rather than eroded, your bond with him.
 All by taking a deep breath and

 Sounds saintly, I know, and you won't always be able to pull it off.
 But every time you do, you'll be helping your child grow the neural pathways